titu1994/tf_SIREN/README.md

 ```

 # Results on Image Inpainting task
-A partial implementation of the image inpainting task is available as the `train_inpainting_siren.py` and `eval_inpainting_siren.py` scripts.
+A partial implementation of the image inpainting task is available as the `train_inpainting_siren.py` and `eval_inpainting_siren.py` scripts inside the `scripts` directory.

 Weight files are made available in the repository under the `Release` tab of the project.
 Extract the weights and place the `checkpoints` folder at the root of the project directory.